-Any premises licence issued on or after 6 April 2017 will lapse if the holder ceases to be entitled to work in the UK.
+Any personal licence issued in respect of an application made on or after 6 April 2017 will become invalid if the holder ceases to be entitled to work in the UK.

 Applicants must demonstrate that they have the right to work in the UK and are not subject to a condition preventing them from doing work relating to the carrying on of a licensing activity.
 They do this in one of two ways: 1) by providing with this application copies or scanned copies of the documents listed below (which do not need to be certified), or 2) by providing their' share code' to enable the licensing authority to carry out a check using the Home Office online right to work checking service (see below).